-Budget Highlights: The FY22 Adopted Budget for Court Services reflects several changes to the new Bridges to Hope Forsyth County Family Justice Center, as the transition from the Safe on Seven program reaches completion.
+Budget Highlights: The FY22 Recommended Budget for Court Services reflects several changes to the new Bridges to Hope Forsyth County Family Justice Center, as the transition from the Safe on Seven program reaches completion.
 The County has worked with a group of organizations for the past few years to transition the Safe on Seven program to the nationally recognized Family Justice Center model, which will enhance the services offered to victims of domestic abuse.
-As part of the transition to the Family Justice Center model, the County will no longer fund several contracts with the Administrative Office of the Courts and Legal Aid and will instead use those dollars to fund five positions - a Director, a Client Services Coordinator, two Navigators, and one Office Assistant - and additional costs associated with operating a Family Justice Center.
-Another issue impacting the cost of the program in FY22 is the loss of \$45,000 in revenue from the City of Winston-Salem, as these funds were associated with one of the positions in the District Attorney's Office that is no longer funded.
+As part of the transition to the Family Justice Center, the County will no longer fund several contracts with the Administrative Office of the Courts and Legal Aid and will instead use those dollars to fund five positions - a Director, a Client Services Coordinator, two Navigators, and one Office Assistant - and additional costs associated with operating a Family Justice Center.